Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 \end{thm}

 \begin{rem} When $k_1 = k_2$, for each $f \in H_{k_1}^*(N)$, the $L$-function $L(s, f\ot f)$ is in our family and has a pole at $s = 1$.
-This pole contributes to the explicit formula, and cannot be bounded away if the support of $\hphi$ exceeds $(-1, 1)$.
+This pole appears in the explicit formula, and contributes to the 1-level density if the support of $\hphi$ exceeds $(-1, 1)$.
 See Remark \ref{rem: pole fail} for more details.

 In general, this phenomenon makes it difficult to obtain 1-level density results with support exceeding $(-1, 1)$ when the family contains non-entire $L$-functions, and there are only a limited number of results of this type.
 Fouvry and Iwaniec \cite{FI} study Hecke $L$-functions (some of which have poles) and are able to obtain support $(-4/3, 4/3)$ by utilizing GRH and additional averaging. \end{rem}